 Another feature is a 750,000-mile lubricant change interval that PACCAR said it the longest available for line-haul applications.

-The new AMT also comes with a five-year, 750,000-mile warranty.
+The new AMT also comes with a five-five, 750,000-mile warranty.
 It has already been tested for about 2 million miles.

 The ride-and-drive allowed journalists to test out features such as “urged to move” and “creep” modes, as well as easier driving in reverse.